-Fortnite may be one of the biggest games around right now but it has had its fair share of issues.
+Fortnite may be one of the biggest games out right now but it has had its fair share of issues.
 From broken updates and server issues to a whole range of computer problems causing the game to crash.
 Not all of it is Epic’s fault though.
 Local crashes are not always the fault of the developer.
 Not that it matters as all you want to do is get the game working again.
 This tutorial is going to show you some things to try if Fortnite keeps crashing on your PC.

 There are other crashes that aren’t the fault of Epic and those are the ones I’m going to concentrate on here.
 Issues with your local PC that can be quickly fixed so you can get your game on as quickly as possible.

-Stop Fortnite crashing on PC
+Stop Fortnite Crashing on PC

 There are a few reasons why Fortnite keeps crashing on PC.
-They could be temperature, power, overclocks, drivers or something else entirely.
+They could be temperature, power, overclocks, drivers, or something else entirely.
 The easiest way to find out is to play another game for an hour.
 Play something graphically intensive for at least an hour in one sitting and see if it also crashes.
 If it does, it’s likely a computer fault.
 If it doesn’t crash, it is likely an issue with Fortnite.

 You can repeat this for a couple of other games if you like to make sure.
-The one thing you must do here is try another game at least once for a significant period of time.
+The one thing you must do here is trying another game at least once for a significant period of time.
 Most websites offering ‘advice’ for stopping Fortnite crashing fail to first isolate whether it is the game or the computer at fault.
 Once you do this you can continue with confidence that you’re not wasting your time.